Silimate/prunefl/Readme.md

-# nodo
+# prunefl

-Nodo is a utility that given a list of SystemVerilog files and a top module, returns the minimal list of files required for the top module to compile.
+`prunefl` is a utility that given a list of SystemVerilog files and a top module, returns the minimal list of files required for the top module to compile.

 # Building